hpusset/ELRI/docker/README.md

 Volume Name   | Location                             | Description
 ------------- | -------------                        | -------------
-elri-storage  | /var/lib/docker/volumes/elri_storage | Local storage layer path used for persistent object storage elri-certs    | /var/lib/docker/volumes/elri-certs   | Used when AP configuration exists web-certs     | /var/lib/docker/volumes/web-certs    | Certificates used by the webserver web-keys      | /var/lib/docker/volumes/web-keys     | Keys used by the webserver
+elri-static   | /var/lib/docker/volumes/elri-static  | Local storage layer path used for persistent object storage shared by nginx webserver and metashare app elri-certs    | /var/lib/docker/volumes/elri-certs   | Used when AP configuration exists web-certs     | /var/lib/docker/volumes/web-certs    | Certificates used by the webserver web-keys      | /var/lib/docker/volumes/web-keys     | Keys used by the webserver